About the author

 What I do

-After becoming involved with Django in late 2005, I spent five years at the Lawrence Journal-World of Lawrence, Kansas (where Django was originally developed), followed by four years at Mozilla, working on the Mozilla Developer Network.
-In early 2016 I picked up and moved across the country to the Bay area (the gravitational pull of which draws all developers, sooner or later, into its maw) and joined the tech team at a health-care startup.
+After becoming involved with the Django web framework in late 2005, I spent five years at the Lawrence Journal-World of Lawrence, Kansas (where Django was originally developed), followed by four years at Mozilla, working on the Mozilla Developer Network.
+In early 2016 I picked up and moved across the country to the Bay area (the gravitational pull of which draws all developers, sooner or later, into its maw) and have worked for several companies there in the years since.

-In my spare time, I’m a member of the core team for the Django project, and I occasionally contribute code and documentation.
-I regularly write and release open-source software that’s free for anyone to use; once a problem has been solved, I don’t see why anyone else should have to beat their head against it again.
+In my spare time, I’ve contributed code and documentation to, and served in a variety of leadership roles on, the Django project and its supporting nonprofit foundation.
+I also regularly write and release open-source software that’s free for anyone to use; once a problem has been solved, I don’t see why anyone else should have to beat their head against it again.

-I also keep a semi-regular blog here, where I write about Django, general web development and whatever else I happen to be thinking about at a given moment.
+I keep a semi-regular blog here, where I write about a variety of things, but mostly web development and Python.